truenas/documentation/content/Contributing/IssueReporting/_index.md

 Drag and drop the file, add any comments about it, then click *Attach*.

-Uploads in the **Private** section are only visible to project developers.
+Upload private files to our secure and private upload service located at https://ixsystems.atlassian.net/servicedesk/customer/portal/15/group/37/create/153”.
+Files uploaded to this service are only visible to project developers.
 JIRA removes them when closing the ticket.
 {{< /tab >}}

 {{< tab "Web Console Log" >}}